There’s Considerable Advantages In Setting Up A VC Fund In Bangladesh

 Dan McMurtrie: Just meeting everyone like a job, and one of the reasons we ditched the Mugatu handle on Twitter was I counted it up and I’d met like upwards of 500 people from Twitter and I was like, “Everybody knows who I am.
 This is ridiculous.”
 And then they’re like seven people who didn’t know who were like, “What?”
 But anyway, so a good friend of mine Rajat, he used to work at Prince Street Capital where Rashmi Kwatra who you had on the show recently also worked and they’re good friends and he had left Prince Street and he had a personal family member that was sick and so he went to work for a nonprofit that was doing bone marrow matching.
 There’s two big groups who do that.

-Dan McMurtrie: Then he started a VR tech company that does sports simulation.
-Very, very cool stuff.
-But he was a really good, he used to cover kind of the Asian supply chain for computer chips.
-And so he was one of those guys where a new Nintendo game would be announced and he would be like, “Oh, I need to go home and buy this random niche company in Guan Jo because they make this one analog thing that’s going into that and it’ll print next quarter because they must have shipped that last quarter.”
-And he would know that while we were sitting at the bar, that was how his brain works.
-He just has it and there’s certain guys like that that have physical supply chains like back of their hand, and also just had very good intuition for where consumer tech trends are going, software, and so he’s been one of my best friends, my karaoke partner in crime for a long time, and we’ve both talked a lot and focused a lot on how tech is changing things globally.
+Dan McMurtrie: Then he started a VR tech company that does sports simulation—very, very cool stuff.
+But he was also an expert in covering the Asian supply chain for computer chips.
+He was one of those guys where, if a new Nintendo game was announced, he would immediately say, “Oh, I need to go home and buy this random niche company in Guangzhou because they make this one analog component that’s going into that game, and it’ll print next quarter because they must have shipped that last quarter.”
+He had an uncanny ability to understand physical supply chains like the back of his hand and also had a sharp intuition for where consumer tech trends were heading, including his recent insight into the best crypto to buy now.
+This skillset made him not just a tech-savvy investor but also one of my best friends and my karaoke partner in crime for a long time.
+We’ve both spent countless hours discussing and focusing on how tech is transforming the world.

 Dan McMurtrie: And so there’s this theme that all of us are very interested in here and Rajat as well where, the way tech is changing, you can’t just say, okay, tech worked this way in the US and EM is here, so it’s going to do this.
 There’s weird lag things and then there’s really abrupt catch up periods.
 And so even looking at emerging markets and how technology is impacting them.
 And so I think a lot of people in the US are either surprised to know that like Jakarta is one of the hottest tech scenes in the world right now.
 And there are a lot of people are going to go, “No, that’s not.”
 But it’s crazy, and Vietnam is now increasing their blowing up.
 And now there’s actually really interesting tech startups in Myanmar and obviously India is a huge VC place, in China, and now we’re seeing VC funds and tech startups in Pakistan, in Egypt, in Venezuela, and what’s interesting is that there’s massive leapfrogging happening where they don’t have this legacy.
 If you want to start a tech startup, visit ikooru.com to learn how.